 With its sprawling, low-growing habit, cotoneaster makes an excellent groundcover.
-Some varieties of this versatile shrub display upright habits.
-No matter which variety you prefer, cotoneaster boasts rich, deep-green foliage with colorful berries that last from fall through winter.
+Some varieties of this versatile shrub have upright growth habits.
+No matter which variety you choose, cotoneaster boasts rich, deep-green foliage with colorful berries that last from fall through winter.

 Cotoneaster's small deep-green leaves make an attractive backdrop for many other plants.
 This shrub can blend into the background or soften the edges of the garden.
 In spring, cotoneaster is covered in small 5-petal blossoms in shades of white and pink.
 As these flowers begin to fade, a heavy display of berries takes their place; sometimes the whole plant is covered with them.
 Most varieties bear red berries, although some types bear golden yellow berries.
 They usually last well into winter, as long as they are not eaten by birds.
 Many varieties of deciduous cotoneaster also exhibit spectacular fall color in glowing shades of orange, red, and purple.

 Upright and Creeping Types

 Low-growing, spreading varieties of cotoneaster work well as woody groundcovers.
 Such plants typically feature stems that arch, cascade, and even grow horizontally.
 When these stems touch the ground, they often root.
 This characteristic helps cotoneaster form dense colonies with an ability to choke out weeds.
 Less common upright types of cotoneaster feature all the same characteristics but can be trained as hedges.
 Many of these species are evergreen or semi-evergreen in warmer climates, which means they can create long-lasting attractive screens.

 Cotoneaster Care Must-Knows